Domagala grinds out tough Streets Stock victory

 Hunter Domagala is a competitor.
 During his high school years at Bismarck High School, he tried to juggle three sports plus auto racing.

-The Street Stocks feature Friday night at Dacotah Speedway was exactly what a competitor would relish.
+The Street Stocks feature May 14 at Dacotah Speedway was exactly what a competitor would relish.

 Domagala led the first 10 laps of the 20-lap feature, then surrendered the lead to Zach Frederick for five tightly-contested laps.
 He then battled back to regain the advantage for keeps on lap 16 and won by about five car lengths over runner-up Jonny Carter.

-Hard-fought races like Friday's are the reason Domagala, a tow truck driver, devotes untold hours to racing.
+Hard-fought races like on May 14 are the reason Domagala, a tow truck driver, devotes untold hours to racing.

 "These fans live and breathe racing, and we put on a show tonight. ...
 And to come out on top is even better," he noted.
 "I don't know how many races like that I can take.
 It's wearing on the nerves."